Advertisement

 Invesco ESG NASDAQ 100 ETF has a number of positive attributes that a sustainability-focused investor may find appealing.

 This fund lands in the 10% of strategies with the lowest ESG risk in the US Equity Large Cap Growth category, earning it the highest Morningstar Sustainability Rating of 5 globes.
-ESG risk measures the degree to which material environmental, social, and governance issues, such as climate change and inequalities, could affect valuations.
-ESG risk differs from impact, which is about driving positive environmental and social outcomes for society’s benefit.
+ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
+ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 Invesco ESG NASDAQ 100 ETF holds itself out to be a sustainable or ESG-focused investment.
 In other words, ESG concerns are central to the investment process of this strategy.
 A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-One key area of strength for Invesco ESG NASDAQ 100 ETF is its low Morningstar Portfolio Carbon Risk Score of 3.01 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
-The fund is therefore well positioned to transition to a low-carbon economy.
-Currently, the fund's involvement in fossil fuels is negligible, and compares favorably with 3.42% for its average peer.
+One key area of strength for Invesco ESG NASDAQ 100 ETF is its low Morningstar Portfolio Carbon Risk Score of 2.73 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
+Thus, the companies held in the portfolio are in general alignment with the transition to a low-carbon economy.

-Its 29.12% involvement in carbon solutions is higher than the 13.53% average involvement of its peers in the Large Growth category.
+Invesco Esg Nasdaq 100 Etf shows 29.4% involvement in carbon solutions.
+This percentage is high in absolute terms and surpasses the 15.0% average involvement of its peers in the Large Growth category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
-By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, thermal coal, and small arms.
+By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, thermal coal, and and small arms.
 The fund fulfills this goal as its investment exposure to each of these activities is negligible.
-The fund aims to avoid or minimize holdings in companies breaching international norms, including the UN Global Compact or the Universal Declaration of Human Rights.
+The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.

-The fund has a modest level of exposure (7.57%) to companies with high or severe controversies.
-Companies with high or severe controversies are involved in incidents such as corruption, employee abuses, environmental incidents, and corporate scandals that pose serious business risks to the company.
+The fund has a modest level of exposure (7.09%) to companies with high or severe controversies.
+Companies with controversies are involved in incidents such as corruption, employee abuses, and that pose some degree of business risks to the company.
+Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
+In addition, they controversies can damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager